nevtemu/crew-positions/README.md

 - 4 class A380 implemented
 - implemented PCR test requirement check
 - Gr2 as CSA icon not implemented - can not find live example to work with
-- started work on automatic breaks allocation
+- implemented automatic breaks allocation with break rotation between sectors